NordicSemiconductor/zcbor/README.md

 zcbor
 =====

-zcbor is a low footprint [CBOR](https://en.wikipedia.org/wiki/CBOR) library in the C language that comes with a schema-driven script tool that can validate your data, or even generate code for you.
+zcbor is a low footprint [CBOR](https://en.wikipedia.org/wiki/CBOR) library in the C language (C++ compatible), tailored for use in microcontrollers.
+It comes with a schema-driven script tool that can validate your data, or even generate code.
-Aside from the script, the CBOR library is a standalone library which is tailored for use in microcontrollers.
+The schema language (CDDL) allows creating very advanced and detailed schemas.

-The validation/conversion part of the script works with YAML and JSON data, in addition to CBOR.
+The validation and conversion part of the tool works with YAML and JSON data, in addition to CBOR.
 It can for example validate a YAML file against a schema and convert it into CBOR.

+The code generation part of the tool generates C code based on the given schema.
+The generated code performs CBOR encoding and decoding using the C library, while also validating the data against all the rules in the schema.

 The schema language used by zcbor is CDDL (Consise Data Definition Language) which is a powerful human-readable data description language defined in [IETF RFC 8610](https://datatracker.ietf.org/doc/rfc8610/).

-zcbor was previously called "cddl-gen".

 Features